Cameron says no turning back on deficit cuts plan

 "The Bank of England must support the recovery without putting financial stability at risk."

-Cameron's comments came after a top minister in the Lib Dems publicly questioned his focus on cutting debt, suggesting it may be time to borrow more to invest in infrastructure.
+Cameron's comments came after a top minister in his junior coalition partner - the Liberal Democrats - publicly questioned his focus on cutting debt, suggesting it may be time to borrow more to invest in infrastructure.

 That intervention, by Vince Cable, the business minister, on the eve of the prime minister's speech, was the strongest call yet from inside government to change course and exposed a rift in the coalition over economic policy, though Cameron denied that on Thursday, saying Cable agreed with his policies.